Leksuzin/MyWebsite/README.md

 # MyWebsite
-My personal website.
+My personal website in Polish.
 It is an "About Me" page that I will continue to develop in the future.
 # Technologies
 •HTML5
 # How it works?